-Tanzania is confronting a major health-care crisis.
+Tanzania is confronting a major healthcare crisis.
 Public hospitals are underfunded, and the majority of physicians from the country relocate to other developed countries and private hospitals.

 As Tanzania’s population grows, it will reach 150 million by 2050.
 The area is facing a crucial challenge: laying the groundwork for long-term inclusive development.
-The Country continue to face high rates of infant and maternal mortality.
+The Country continues to face high rates of infant and maternal mortality.

-Malnutrition is much too prevalent, and most health-care systems are ill-equipped to cope with outbreaks and the increasing load of chronic illnesses such as diabetes.
+Malnutrition is much too prevalent, and most healthcare systems are ill-equipped to cope with outbreaks and the increasing load of chronic illnesses such as diabetes.

-As a result, Tanzania’s health-care facilities are in disrepair.
-With Africa’s fast increasing population and substantial illness cases, entrepreneurs have a chance to offer cheap health care to Tanzanians.
+As a result, Tanzania’s healthcare facilities are in disrepair.
+With Africa’s fast-increasing population and substantial illness cases, entrepreneurs have a chance to offer cheap health care to Tanzanians.